caiettia/Thesis-Project/README.md

 ## Square Root LASSO
 Square Root LASSO is a modification to the LASSO technique, where an L1 penalty is still considered, yet with an objective function of which is a square root.
-This can be represented through the minimization of the optimization function:
+This can be represented through the minimization the function:

 ![sqrt_lasso](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/sqrt_lasso.gif)

 # Observations